KernelGamut32/github-copilot-training/labs/lab01.md

 Create principles emphasizing: SOLID, hexagonal architecture, WebClient over RestTemplate, UUIDs, Bean Validation, unit tests with Mockito & AssertJ, integration tests with WireMock, 80%+ line/branch coverage on service layer, security basics, reproducible builds, and style via Spotless.
 Include accessibility in API docs.
 ```

+If it prompts you to generate, respond with something like `Don't generate yet, please`

 This should produce `speckit.constitution`.
 Commit it.

 ### A3) Draft the OpenAPI spec with Spec Kit